mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/monitorstwo/index.md

 ![Nginx homepage Wappalyzer extension](nginx-homepage-wappalyzer.png)

-This reveals that this website is using PHP version `7.4.33`.
+This reveals that this web page is using PHP version `7.4.33`.

 The login page also reveals that it's using Cacti version `1.2.22`.